Deep learning probability flows and entropy production rates in active matter: Learning algorithm

 where $\E_\rho$ denotes expectation over $\rho$.
-Eq.~\ref{eqn:score_matching} is known as the ``score matching'' loss in the machine learning literature~\citep{hyvarinen_estimation_2005}.
-For the reader's convenience, we provide a derivation of this loss and demonstrate the uniqueness of its minimizers in (SI Appendix).
+Eq.~\eqref{eqn:score_matching} is known as the ``score matching'' loss in the machine learning literature~\cite{hyvarinen_estimation_2005}.
+We provide a derivation of this loss and demonstrate the uniqueness of its minimizers in SI Appendix.